Skip to main content

 March 21, 2025

-According to the New York Times and AILA, the Trump administration told more than 100 staff members of DHS's Office for Civil Rights and Civil Liberties (CRCL) they would be put on leave for 60 days to find another job in the administration or be fired in May.
-CRCL investigated allegations of misconduct from migrants, their families, and the public, while also overseeing other agencies like TSA and FEMA.
+According to the New York Times and the American Immigration Lawyers Association (AILA), the Trump administration told more than 100 staff members of DHS's Office for Civil Rights and Civil Liberties (CRCL) they would be put on leave for 60 days to find another job in the administration or be fired in May.
+CRCL investigated allegations of misconduct from migrants, their families, and the public, while also overseeing other DHS components like TSA and FEMA.
 Tricia McLaughlin, a DHS spokeswoman, said the decision was made to “streamline oversight to remove roadblocks to enforcement.”

-The Trump administration has also effectively closed the Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman), which helped individuals resolve issues they are experiencing with USCIS, as well as the Office of the Immigration Detention Ombudsman (OIDO), which provided oversight over immigration detention, by putting staff on leave.
+The Trump administration has also effectively closed, by putting staff on leave, the Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman), which helped individuals resolve issues with USCIS, as well as the Office of the Immigration Detention Ombudsman (OIDO), which provided oversight over immigration detention.

 [Trump 2.0 ID #1634]